Keeping Your Pet Safe During Firework Season

 How to help at home

 When we know that fireworks are likely to occur, we can modify our pets’ environment and routine to reduce the impact.
 Some simple changes around the house can help reduce stress for both dogs, cats and small pets.
 All pets should be moved or kept inside the house from dusk until the following morning.
 Not only can bonfires and fireworks injure pets if they get too close, but sudden loud noises can cause them to panic, increasing the number of traffic accidents, escaped pets and fights between pets kept together.
-If your dog has to miss some walks for a few weeks don’t worry, safety is more important.
+If your dog has to miss some walks for a few weeks don’t worry; safety is more important.

 Try to keep a relatively stable routine in the lead-up, and once fireworks do start, try and act as normally as possible.
 Shut any curtains or blinds to block flashes of light.
 Having background noise such as the TV, radio or music won’t stop your dog hearing the fireworks but can help reduce the impact of a sudden, loud noise.
 Pets will look to you for reassurance, and seeing you carry on as usual can help them understand that there is nothing to worry about.